 - standard residential real estate purchase contracts

-A request for a Statement Respecting Compliance must be accompanied by at least one original copies of the real property report of the subject parcel, prepared by an Alberta Land Surveyor.
+A request for a Statement Respecting Compliance must be accompanied by at least one original real property report of the subject parcel, prepared by an Alberta Land Surveyor.
 If the date of the real property report is not current with the date of the compliance request, the County will only verify whether or not the development shown, as of the date of the real property report, complies with the requirements of the Land Use Bylaw.

 What to submit

 - Statement Respecting Compliance - Request form (65.7 KB) (fill and print form) WORD